MarkEdmondson1234/gentelellaShiny/README.md

 * Custom box for plots including date picker in header
 * Custom collapsible box for dashboard elements

+A demo app for viewing GoogleAnalytics data is available by running `runExample()`

 ## Screenshot after logging in

 The demo uses `googleAnalyticsR` to download data, so won't look like much if you login with an account with no GA :)  Replace with your own data source and everything else will work though.